-3Years ago Tarski used the phrase similarity type for essentially this notion; sometimes it is called the signature.
+6Years ago Tarski used the phrase similarity type for essentially this notion; sometimes it is called the signature.
+These notions (a specification of arities of a sequence of arities) are one level of abstraction higher than vocabulary.
+But they have the same effect in distinguishing the syntactic from the semantic and we will use vocabulary.
 Still another 'synonym' is language.
 We explain in Section 1.3 why we try to avoid this word.